 Experienced ERP consultants know that acquiring all of the information needed for a successful implementation is dependent on the participation of people across the business.
 The goals of the organisation come from the directors.
 The ‘what’ of the business processes comes from senior managers, and the ‘how we do things’ is provided by people who actually perform the tasks that make up the business processes.
 In other words, the end users.

 On every ERP implementation, we establish goals with the directors and senior management and then start business process modelling workshops that include the end users.
-Once agreed, we configure a ‘proof of concept’ system to support those processes and then start to walk-through/train the end users.
+Once agreed, we configure a ‘proof of concept’ system to support those processes and then start to walk-through/set up end user training in ERP.

 Crucially, at this time the users are involved in identifying the automation and streamlining activities required to make the system effective.
 We almost always find that users who have been involved at this level become champions because they have actually designed the end product: they will evangelise rather than detract from the new system.

 There are many other crucial issues to consider when looking to implement an ERP system.
 We deal with Epicor ERP software, which we find to be the most extensive and flexible for our manufacturing, distribution and retail clients, but the principles of implementation should be the same whatever the software.